cebarks/RPCModDevelopmentEnvironment/README.md

 # RPCModDevelopmentEnvironment
 A gradle project to allow developers to quickly get setup to develop mods for Retro Pixel Castles

+This setup was tested using indev 12 unstable 2

 currently the project supports the use of Intellij IDEA, but should also work with Eclipse.
 If someone gets it working create a step by step and add it to this readme